 Code Intended Learning Outcomes PLO1 Ability to apply knowledge of mathematics, natural science, engineering fundamentals, chemical/ petroleum/ bioprocess/ gas/ nuclear engineering principles to the solution of complex engineering problems.
 (WK1-WK4) PLO2 Ability to identify, formulate, conduct research literature, and analyze complex chemical/ petroleum/ bioprocess/ gas/ nuclear engineering problems using first principles of mathematics and engineering sciences.
 (WK1-WK4) PLO3 Ability to design solutions for complex chemical/ petroleum/ bioprocess/ gas/ nuclear engineering problems and design systems or processes to meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.
-(WK5) PLO4 Ability to conduct investigation of complex chemical/ petroleum/ bioprocess/ gas/ nuclear engineering problems using research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of DI 0.5 information to provide valid conclusions.
-(WK8) PLO5 Ability to inculcate modern computational techniques and tools complex chemical/ petroleum/ bioprocess/ gas/ nuclear which include prediction and modeling to solve DI OC complex engineering problems with an understanding of the limitations.
+(WK5) PLO4 Ability to conduct investigation of complex chemical/ petroleum/ bioprocess/ gas/ nuclear engineering problems using research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of information to provide valid conclusions.
+(WK8) PLO5 Ability to inculcate modern computational techniques and tools complex chemical/ petroleum/ bioprocess/ gas/ nuclear which include prediction and modeling to solve complex engineering problems with an understanding of the limitations.
 (WK6) PLO6 Ability to responsibly act as well as respond to the societal health, safety, environment, legal and cultural issues that are relevant to the professional engineering practice.
-(WK7) PLO7 Ability to explain and evaluate the sustainability and impact of professional engineering PLO work in the solution of complex chemical/ petroleum/ bioprocess/ gas/ nuclear engineering problems in societal and environmental contexts.
-(WK7) PLO8 Ability to apply ethical principles and commit to professional ethics and responsibilities 1 200 and norms of engineering practice.
+(WK7) PLO7 Ability to explain and evaluate the sustainability and impact of professional engineering work in the solution of complex chemical/ petroleum/ bioprocess/ gas/ nuclear engineering problems in societal and environmental contexts.
+(WK7) PLO8 Ability to apply ethical principles and commit to professional ethics and responsibilities and norms of engineering practice.
 (WK7) PLO9 Ability to communicate effectively through written and oral modes to all levels of society.
-1 200 (EA1-EA5) PLO10 Ability to work independently, and as a member or a leader in a team to manage project in a multi disciplinary environment.
+(EA1-EA5) PLO10 Ability to work independently, and as a member or a leader in a team to manage project in multidisciplinary environment.
 PLO11 Ability to acquire knowledge and engage in independent and life-long learning.
-PLO12 Ability to demonstrate knowledge of engineering management principles and entrepreneurial mindset to manage projects in multi-disciplinary environments.